Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that change the owner of the file
+a script that will play star wars